kernelcrash/keyboard-matrix-emulator/README.md

 And the Galaksija key matrix.
 It's a little unusual as far as key matrix's go, as the keys are in somewhat alphabetic order, rather than position order.
-I think this was due to limited size of the original Galaksize ROM.
+I think this was due to limited size of the original Galaksija ROM.

 ```